rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/README.md

-# Buzzwords
-* *marker interface*
-* *legacy code* is older code.
-It is usually code that is in a different style than you would write if you were writing the code today.

 # Object Oriented Design Principles
 * *Coupling*: the degree to which one class knows about another class (Reference: Sun Certified Programmer for Java 6 Study Guide)
   * *Loose coupling*: If the only knowledge that class A has about class B, is what class has exposed through its interface, then class A and class B are loosely coupled